ckf42/codelib/batch/readme.md

 # Description

 This folder contains some batch scripts.

 ## bookopen.bat

-This is a simple interactive script to manage the books I have.
+This is a simple interactive script I use to manage some books I have on my drive.

-It works by storing the file index in a file and querying the index to speed up the loading.
-It also uses `fzf` for its selection interface.
+It queries a local file index built with option `/r`.
+Uses `fzf` for selecting files interactively.

-You would need to set the script configs manualy.
-The configs are hard-coded in the script and should be at the beginning of it.
+You would need to set the script configs manually and build the index first.
+The configs are hard-coded in the script and should be located near the beginning of it.

-If you want to use with a remote drive, you would need to set up `rclone` first.
-It assumes a index file `remoteIndexName`.
+If you want to use it with a remote drive (e.g. for fetching files from remote), you would need to set up the corresponding variables first.
+By default, it uses `rclone` and assumes a valid `remoteIndexName`.

 ## runSageTeX.bat

-This script is used in coorpation with `TeXStudio` to compile TeX files that uses the `sagetex` package.
-It is assumed that `sagemath` is installed.
-You need to change the `sage` path written in the script.
+This script is used as a part of `TeXStudio` build command to compile TeX files that uses the `sagetex` package.
+It is assumed that `sagemath` is installed properly.
+You may need to change the `sage` path hard-coded in the script.